reactjs/react.dev/beta/src/pages/learn/index.md

 ## Creating and nesting components {/*components*/}

-React apps are made out of components.
+React apps are made out of *components*.
 A component is a piece of the UI (user interface) that has its own logic and appearance.
 A component can be as small as a button, or as large as an entire page.

 React components are JavaScript functions that return markup: